coder/docs/guides/ssl-certificates/cloudflare.md

   host: "*.coder.example.com"
 ```

-Be sure to redeploy Coder after altering your helm values.
+Be sure to redeploy Coder after changing your Helm values.
+If, after
+redeploying, you're not getting a valid certificate, see [cert-manager's
+troubleshooting guide](https://cert-manager.io/docs/faq/acme/) for additional
+assistance.